When Vaccine is Limited, Who Gets Vaccinated First?

-Category: Coronavirus Hits: 1Because the supply of COVID-19 vaccine in the United States is expected to be limited at first, CDC recommends that initial supplies of COVID-19 vaccine be allocated to healthcare personnel and long-term care facility residents.
+Category: Coronavirus Hits: 2Because the supply of COVID-19 vaccine in the United States is expected to be limited at first, CDC recommends that initial supplies of COVID-19 vaccine be allocated to healthcare personnel and long-term care facility residents.
 CDC made this recommendation on December 3, 2020, and based it on recommendations from the Advisory Committee on Immunization Practices (ACIP), an independent panel of medical and public health experts.

 Read more https://tools.cdc.gov/api/embed/downloader/download.asp?m=403372&c=414118